sandragreiner/secpps-ws/README.md

 SECPPS 2021 is collocated with the <a href="https://se-2021.tu-bs.de/"><b>Software Engineering (SE21)</b></a> conference, to be held from Feb 22-26, 2021, organized in a virtual format by TU Braunschweig, Germany.

-Please use the registration system of SE21 (URL TBD) to register for the workshop.
+Please use the <a href="https://se-2021.tu-bs.de/registrierung/">registration system of SE21</a> to register for the workshop.
 Participation in the workshop itself is free as is participation in SE21 (if you have no paper).
 If you have a paper at SE21 or another workshop, you have to pay for this paper, of course.

 # Agenda (tentative)